 How Much Does It Cost To Go To Law School At Dartmouth?

-The JD program takes 3 years to finish.
-In-state students pay an average of $84,558 in tuition for law school at public universities and $147,936 at private institutions.
+In-state students pay an average of $42,823 in tuition for law school at public universities, and students can expect double the amount for private institutions.
 Keep in mind that those fees only cover tuition; other living costs, such as those for rent, food, and transportation, can easily bring your overall cost up to at least $20,000.

 Average Student Loan Debt of Law Students

-The cost of attending law school, including living expenses, might exceed $100,000.
+The cost of attending law school, including living expenses, might exceed $100,000 per academic year.
 Few people can cover the costs out of their own savings or income; therefore, many students choose to borrow money from private or public sources instead.

 About 90% of law school graduates, according to the American Bar Association (ABA), used student loans to pay for their education.
 Even worse, graduates of law schools typically owe $130,000 in total education debt, including their undergraduate loans, and $108,000 for their J.D.